 Florida is a huge state with a population of 21.3 million – bigger than the populations of many countries!
-For this reason, any PR campaign must be sensitive to the different cultures that exist within the state.
+For this reason, any public relations campaigns must be sensitive to the different cultures that exist within the state.
 Broadly speaking, the culture of Florida is similar to the rest of American Southern culture, but as a coastal state, Florida’s urban culture has also been influenced by immigrant populations, especially those from Europe and Latin America.
 Cities such as Miami are now defined as a melting pot of different cultures.

 Below is a list of the most influential publications in Florida:

 1: Tampa Bay Times

 The Tampa Bay Times, previously named the St. Petersburg Times has won twelve Pulitzer Prizes since 1964, and in 2009, won two in a single year for the first time in its history, one of which was for its PolitiFact project.

 The Sun Sentinel is the main daily newspaper of Fort Lauderdale, Florida, as well as surrounding Broward County and southern Palm Beach County.
 Owned by Tribune Publishing, it circulates all throughout the three counties that comprise South Florida.
 It is the largest-circulation newspaper in the area.